 Middleburg, Virgina 20117

-According to TripAdvisor, the #1 bed and breakfast in Houston, Texas is operated by Genora Boykins and Sharon Owens.
-La Maison in Midtown has seven rooms, and took more than 10 years of dreaming, research and planning before greeting travelers in 2009.
+One of Tripadvisor’s highest rated bed and breakfast joints in Houston, Texas is operated by Genora Boykins and Sharon Owens.
+La Maison in Midtown has seven rooms, and took more than 10 years of dreaming, research and planning before opening doors to travelers in 2009.

 “Whether someone local is checking in for a weekend getaway or staycation or an anniversary or birthday celebration or whether they are coming from the UK or Australia, or Japan, we do all that we can to make everyone feel right at home and we want them to feel that they are the most important guest to us,” Genora explained in an interview with VoyageHouston.
 Room prices range from $169 for a queen to $329 for a suite.